balihoo/relipr/src/view/help.md

 ---------------
 To retrieve an individual criteria specification, append the `critieriaid` to the resource:

+<a href="medium/directmail/brand/acme/criteria/demo" target="if2">/medium/directmail/brand/acme/criteria/demo</a>
-<a href="medium/directmail/brand/acme/criteria/12345" target="if2">/medium/directmail/brand/acme/criteria/12345</a>
+<a href="medium/directmail/brand/acme/criteria/newmovers" target="if2">/medium/directmail/brand/acme/criteria/newmovers</a>
-<a href="medium/directmail/brand/acme/criteria/12456" target="if2">/medium/directmail/brand/acme/criteria/12456</a>
+<a href="medium/directmail/brand/oscorp/criteria/carcare" target="if2">/medium/directmail/brand/oscorp/criteria/carcare</a>
-<a href="medium/directmail/brand/oscorp/criteria/osc101" target="if2">/medium/directmail/brand/oscorp/criteria/osc101</a>
+<a href="medium/directmail/brand/oscorp/criteria/demo" target="if2">/medium/directmail/brand/oscorp/criteria/demo</a>
 <iframe name="if2" src="about:blank"></iframe>

 * * *